“Leaders are limited by their vision rather than by their abilities”

 But it’s not only leaders who feel they are ineffective at sharing a safety vision.
-When individuals were asked to rate their direct leader, the results showed a similar outcome with Vision again ranked the lowest of the eight safety leadership competencies.
+When individuals were asked to rate selected leaders in a 360° assessment, the results showed a similar outcome with Vision again ranked the lowest of the eight safety leadership competencies.

 Download The State of Safety Leadership to learn the full results of the study, which includes 535 leaders and 8212 employees representing seven industries.

 The challenge facing leaders

 Creating and sharing a vision is one of the few competencies not required at the employee-level.
 We don’t ask team members to communicate or cascade information about the organisational vision, or to inspire their teammates to invest energy in achieving the vision.

 This is a unique skill asked of leaders.
 So, it’s no wonder individuals find it difficult to excel in this area when progressing into leadership roles.
 This entirely new skill is one that most have not had the opportunity to develop or hone in previous roles.

 Further, to create and share a vision takes energy.
 Leaders must make the time to think and plan.
 To effectively create a vision, leaders must break it down into manageable tasks or goals that teams can achieve, communicate the importance of the vision and gain buy-in.